 Despite what many may believe, online learning is fast, efficient, prioritizes students' own learning pace, adds flexibility, and lets each individual student learn at their own best time.
 As individuals, we are not all the same.

 We are certainly not at our brightest time at the same time of the day.
 Learning in the mornings may suit early birds whilst learning in the late evening is when night owls get the best results and better use of their time, since it is then when they are more alert and focused.

 One of the best advantages of online learning is that it becomes a resourceful way to help students learn remotely no matter where in the world they are.
 As long as they have an Internet connection and a computer, learning can happen at any time right from the comfort of their home.
 Online learning is not something new.
 The first online courses date back to the 1990s.

 Since then, the popularity of digital learning has grown.
-Most recently, the need for social distancing due to the Covid-19 pandemic forced educational institutions to accelerate the change and embrace online learning, considering and accepting virtual environments as an efficient educational tool even faster.
+Most recently, the need for social distancing due to the Covid-19 pandemic forced educational institutions from elementary school to higher education to accelerate the change and embrace online learning, considering and accepting virtual environments as an efficient educational tool even faster.
 Finally, online learning is accepted as the future of education.

 Astra Nova School, following the steps of Ad Astra School

 Astra Nova (New Star, in Latin) is a not-for-profit independent school in Los Angeles, California.
 Astra Nova School was co-founded, designed, and run by the former Ad Astra School team.
 In Latin, Ad Astra means to the stars.